-For reference, I’ve been writing about how an adjustable rate mortgage is preferable to a 30-year fixed rate mortgage since 2009, when the 10-year bond yield was at ~4%.
-I’ve actually held this belief since 2004, five years before I started Financial Samurai.
-Today, the 10-year bond yield is at ~2.85% after rebounding from a 0.52% low in 2020 and reaching a high of about 4.2% in mid-2022.
+For reference, I've been writing about how an adjustable rate mortgage is preferable to a 30-year fixed rate mortgage since 2009, when the 10-year bond yield was at ~4%.
+I've actually held this belief since 2004, five years before I started Financial Samurai.
+Today, the 10-year bond yield is at ~3.4% after rebounding from a 0.52% low in 2020 and reaching a high of about 4.2% in mid-2022.

 In other words, my public call to get an ARM and save on mortgage interest expense has been correct for at least 13 years.
 I was finally wrong in 2022 when mortgage rates shot higher due to higher inflation.
 But mortgage rates have since fallen once more.

 In the world of “what have you done for me lately,” let's do some analysis!